Contrast-Security-OSS/docs/content/installation/net/azureAppService/Installation-nuget-project.md

  Go to https://docs.contrastsecurity.com/installation-netazureappservice.html for more configuration options.
 ```

-Go to "Application Settings" area of your application in the Azure Portal.
-Set the Contrast TeamServer applications that the agent needs to connect to Contrast, and click Save.
-You can get your authentication keys from "My Account" link in top right corner in Contrast website.
+Go to the **Application Settings** area of your application in the Azure Portal.
+Set the Contrast applications that the agent needs to connect to Contrast, and click **Save**.
+(You can get your authentication keys from your [Profile](user-account.html#profile) in the Contrast UI.)

-## Step Four: Publish application to Azure
+## Step Four: Publish the application to Azure

-* Using Visual Studio, publish your application to Azure App Service once more (after you've installed the Contrast NuGet package and specified the Application Settings above).
+* Using Visual Studio, publish your application to Azure App Service once more (after you've installed the Contrast NuGet package and specified the Application Settings).

-* Once the application has loaded, use the application and then go to the Contrast web site.
-Verify that the server and application are active, and any expected vulnerabilities appear.
+* Once the application has loaded, use the application and then go to the Contrast UI.
+Verify that the server and application are active, and that any expected vulnerabilities appear.

-> **Note:** You may run into a "Files in use" error on `ContrastProfiler-32.dll` or `ConrastProfiler-64.dll` when re-deploying a web app with our Nuget package.
-To work around this issue, you can either stop the site or set _COR_ENABLE_PROFILING=0_ before deploying.
-Restart the site or set _COR_ENABLE_PROFILING=1_ after the deploy is complete.
-This is not a problem when using the [Express Installation using  Site Extensions](#site-extension-installation).
+> **Note:** You may run into a "Files in use" error on `ContrastProfiler-32.dll` or `ConrastProfiler-64.dll` when re-deploying a web application with our Nuget package.
+To work around this issue, you can either stop the site or set `COR_ENABLE_PROFILING=0` before deploying.
+Restart the site or set `COR_ENABLE_PROFILING=1` after the deploy is complete.
+This isn't a problem when using the [Express Installation using  Site Extensions](installation-netinstall.html#site-extension-installation).